Abstracted Reality

-Spoiler Alert!
 In my 'Exposed' series of articles I reveal some of the secrets behind how I created my images.
-If you don't want to know how I made 'A Touch of Red' stop reading now!
+If you don't want to know how I made this image, then STOP reading now!

 A Touch of Red - Jane Trotter